Build and release retention policies

 Your retention policies run every day at 3:00 A.M.
 UTC.
 There is no option to change this process.

 As an author of a release pipeline, you can customize retention policies for releases of your pipeline on the Retention tab.
-You can also customize these policies on an environment-by-environment basis.
+You can also customize these policies on a stage-by-stage basis.

 Global release retention policy